twolfson/node-jsmin-sourcemap/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint your code via [grunt](http://gruntjs.com/) and test via `npm test`.
+Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.

 ## Donating
 Support this project and [others by twolfson][gittip] via [gittip][].